Helen Bosanquet: Class

-Notable Works
+Notable works

 "A Study in Women's Wages"

 In 1902 Bosanquet had a much publicized exchange of views with Seebohm Rowntree, in which she questioned his findings about the extent and the causes of poverty in York.
-One of these works included the article "A Study in Women’s Wages" which was published as part of "The Economic Journal".
+One of these works included the article "A Study in Women’s Wages" which was published as part of The Economic Journal.
 This article lobbied for an increase in the training of women for skilled jobs.
 As a result, women would gain better working conditions and wages.

 "The Lines of Industrial Profit"

-In her article "The Lines of Industrial Profit", Bosanquet offers the idea that businessmen of the same trade must agree on fixed prices to reap larger profits and provide their workers with better wages.
+In her article "The Lines of Industrial Profit", Bosanquet offered the idea that businessmen of the same trade must agree on fixed prices to reap larger profits and provide their workers with better wages.

 "The Divorce Laws of England and Wales"

 In her piece, "The Divorce Laws of England and Wales", she offers the idea that young people should not be forced to take a permanent vow as the longevity of a marriage depends on several conditions.
-She was appointed a member of the Royal Commission on the Poor Laws in 1905, where she defended the role of private charities over public welfare programs.